The Cursed Phone Numbers | Supernatural Horror Story

 Two weeks later, Ivan arrived in Seattle, his face gaunt.
 Elena’s apartment was a crime scene, cordoned off with yellow tape.
 The police had found Daniel there, cradling Elena’s lifeless body, his eyes vacant.

-Signs of struggle marked the space—overturned furniture, shattered glass, claw marks on the walls.
+Signs of struggle filled the apartment: overturned furniture, shattered glass, and claw marks on the walls.
 Daniel didn’t speak, staring into nothing, his hands stained with Elena’s blood.

 The police suspected him.
 No murder weapon, no clear cause of death, but the scene screamed violence.
 Daniel was committed to a psychiatric hospital, his mind shattered.

-He muttered in his sleep—“Shi… kuji… Suzie…”—trapped in an eternal nightmare, the curse’s final twist.
-Doctors noted his eyes, always fixed on corners, as if seeing something no one else could.
+He muttered in his sleep, repeating, “Shi… kuji… Suzie…” trapped in an endless nightmare, the curse’s final twist.
+Doctors noticed his eyes were always fixed on the corners, as if he saw something no one else could.

 Ivan found a voicemail on his phone, received days after Elena’s death: static, whispers, and a voice: “Ivan… kuji…” He deleted it, hands shaking, but the air hummed with menace.